loosenthedark/brew-barberista-landing-page/README.md

 #### [Live link to deployed project](https://loosenthedark.tech/brew-barberista/) (loosenthedark.tech)

-_NB: This project is an expanded version of the original (built in July 2021), the repository for which can be found [here](https://github.com/loosenthedark/brew-barberista)_
+*** _NB: This project is an expanded version of the original (built in July 2021), the repository for which can be found [here](https://github.com/loosenthedark/brew-barberista)_ ***

 [Brew Barberista](http://brewbarberista.ie/) is a thriving independent coffee shop and barber in North Dublin.
-Opening its doors at the height of lockdown, the business has not only survived this period of uncertainty, it has established itself as a community hub, showcasing the best of local produce as well as selling art and literature from Dublin-based creatives.
+Opening its doors at the height of lockdown, the business has not only survived this period of uncertainty, it has firmly established itself as a community hub, showcasing the best of local produce as well as selling art and literature from Dublin-based creatives.

 While the company has made good use of social media (notably [Instagram](https://www.instagram.com/brewbarberista/)) throughout its early days, one thing the pandemic has brought home to business owners everywhere is the importance of building a robust and reliable online presence - something that can remain as a proverbial shop window for customers if and when physical premises might have to close their doors due to Covid restrictions.

-At the time of writing, the company's [existing site](http://brewbarberista.ie/) appears to be unfinished, while it is also displaying out-of-date information about opening hours etc. (last updated in December 2020).
+At the time of writing, the company's [existing site](http://brewbarberista.ie/) appears to be somewhat unfinished, while it is also displaying out-of-date information about opening hours etc. (last updated in December 2020).
 In addition, its design falls well short of being sufficiently responsive for today's mobile-first consumer landscape:

 mobile  |  tablet  |  desktop
 :-------------------------:|:-------------------------:|:-------------------------: